Note from Ian Gibson 2011 - Two references may be useful here:

 14b Anise odor lacking

 15a Spore print pale yellow or ivory yellow, cap flesh thick, often with pale watery areas, odor more or less disagreeable, taste rancid to sweetish.
 Grows in groups or clusters on leaf debris under conifers or in deciduous woods.
-This may actually be the white form of Lepista nebularis, however it grows in more various habitats than L. nebularis which suggests it may warrant designation as a separate species.
+This may actually be the white form of Clitocybe nebularis, however it grows in more various habitats than C. nebularis which suggests it may warrant designation as a separate species.
 These two species are similar in stature and odor.
-C. robusta =

 15b Spore print not pale yellow